Drive sales on autopilot with ecommerce-focused features

 Welcome series for new subscribers

 Your subscribers receive an automated sequence introducing your brand.
-Omnisend’s welcome emails let you showcase bestsellers, share your story, and offer first-purchase incentives.
+Omnisend’s WooCommerce welcome emails let you showcase bestsellers, share your story, and offer first-purchase incentives.

 New subscribers are your most engaged audience — welcome emails get opened far more than regular campaigns, making them perfect for building trust quickly.